Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 ---

 ### **3. Making Human–AI interaction better**
-Not just research — I build tools too!
-As a heavy LLM/VLM user, I want better interfaces to think with AI.
+Not just research — I like to build tools too!
+As a heavy LLM/VLM user, I hope to build better interfaces to collaborate with AI.

-**Goals:**
+**Some thoughts:**
 - Let users segment, reuse, and compose dialogue context more effectively
 - Turn chat history into a personalized knowledge base — for strengthening or sharing knowledge